Follow Us

 Inspired: Canada funds 68 bold, inventive ways to improve health, save lives in developing countries

-How to address mental disorders in developing countries, ‘the most neglected of neglected diseases’
+Mental disorders in developing nations: ‘the most neglected of neglected diseases’

 Historic ‘Grand Challenge’ launched: Create low-cost devices for rapid disease diagnosis